uvarc/rc-learning/content/notes/gpu/index.md

 ## Myths

 - *GPUs are better than CPUs and will eventually replace them.*
     CPU and GPU complement each other.
 GPU will not replace CPU.
 - *If I run my CPU code on a GPU, it'll be way faster.*
     This depends on whether your code can run on a GPU at all.
-Even so, if your computation is not intensive enough, there will be no acceleration.
+Even so, if the computation is not resource-intensive enough, there will be no acceleration.
 In fact, your code may even be slower on a GPU.
 - *Running a GPU program on two GPU devices will be twice as fast as running it on one.*
     Again, this depends on whether your program can run on multiple GPU devices and the computation intensity.
 - *GPU acceleration only applies to data science and machine/deep learning.*
     Many scientific codes are making use of GPU acceleration: VASP, QuantumEspresso, GROMACS, ...

 # GPUs on Rivanna